-Ron Cusano is Counsel to the Firm and a member of the Litigation Services Department and Energy & Environmental Practice Group.
+Ron Cusano is a partner at the Firm and a member of the Litigation Services Department and Energy & Environmental Practice Group.
 He focuses his practice on oil and gas, energy and environmental regulation, environmental permitting, compliance, litigation, investigation and remediation of contaminated properties, transactions, real estate tax assessments appeals and land use matters.

 Mr. Cusano’s energy and environmental practice includes the representation of organizations in the oil and gas, resource extraction, waste disposal, chemical and steel recycling industries.
 He also represents municipal authorities in the environmental area.
 His practice involves commenting on proposed environmental and energy regulations, the negotiation of terms and conditions for complex environmental permits, the prosecution and defense of appeals from administrative actions to environmental hearing boards, the prosecution and defense of environmental cost recovery actions, the performance of applicability determinations, the negotiation of consent decrees, consent orders, consent agreements and other forms of settlement documents, the evaluation of environmental site assessments, and the investigation and remediation of contaminated properties.
 He has extensive experience in litigating and negotiating environmental issues with the Pennsylvania Department of Environmental Protection (“PaDEP”) in all of its regions across the Commonwealth.